Syringe tide: Reaction

 Reports of medical waste and sewage spills drove away hundreds of thousands of vacationers, costing the $7.7-billion-a-year tourism industry on the Jersey Shore more than $1 billion in lost revenue that summer, tourism officials say.
 Later the losses were tallied between 15 and 40% of typical tourism revenue.
-It was a source of even greater turmoil due to the HIV/AIDS epidemic of the 1980s.

 Sources and reaction

 Officials finally traced the source of the waste to the Fresh Kills Landfill on Staten Island.
 After much deliberation, New York City was required to pay $1 million for past pollution damages as well as pay for the cleanup.
 No reparations were paid to the business owners on the Jersey Shore for revenues lost during the months of inactivity.

-In response to syringe tides of 1987 and 1988, the participants in the New Jersey Harbor Estuary Program (HEP) implemented an extremely successful effort, known as the Short-term Floatables Action Plan.
-The plan has been implemented since 1989 and is supposed to curtail floatable debris wash-ups by intercepting debris slicks within the Harbor.
+In response to syringe tides of 1987 and 1988, the participants in the New Jersey Harbor Estuary Program (HEP) implemented the Short-term Floatables Action Plan.
+The successful plan has been implemented since 1989 and is supposed to curtail floatable debris wash-ups by intercepting debris slicks within the Harbor.
 With this plan, the extent of beach closures declined from over 70 mi in 1988 to fewer than 4 mi in 1989, and closures have remained at a low level in later years.
 The Short-term Floatables Action Plan has four key elements: